GOLDEN DESERT DEBATE TOURNAMENT AT UNLV

 Here are some things to consider if I'm your judge in Public Forum:

-- I am really open to hearing almost any type of argument (except K's, please don't run K's in PF)).
+- I am really open to hearing almost any type of argument (except K's, please don't run K's in PF), but I wouldn’t consider myself a super techy judge.
 Do your thing, be clear, and enjoy yourselves!

 - Please debate the resolution.
 It was written for a reason.